expo/expo/docs/pages/guides/environment-variables.md

 };
 ```

 After adding the new Babel plugin to your config, you can access the environment variable.
-Here you can see the same component for `expo-constants`, but without that module.
+Here you can see the same component as above, but without `expo-constants`.

 ```js
 export const Post = (props) => (